YagoLopez/vrview-react/README.md

 ## Installation

 - To install in a existing `Create-React-App` project, run `nmp install --save YagoLopez/vrview-react`
-- To copy and run this project: clone or fork this repository
+- To copy and run this project:
+  - Clone or fork this repository
-- Install dependencies running `npm install` inside your local directory project
+  - Install dependencies: `npm install` inside your local directory project
-- Run the application with `npm run start`
+  - Run the application: `npm run start`

 ## Application Programming Interface